denten-books/plain-text/5-surface.md

 mechanically manipulating machine "blocks," "handles," "terminal blades," and "plungers" [@goldberg_controller_1915].
-Unlike other schemas, messages in Goldberg's alphabet could be "read without special information," effectively addressing the problem of code's apparent illegibility.
+Unlike other schemas, messages in Goldberg's alphabet could be "read without special information," effectively addressing the problem of code's apparent unintelligibility.
 The inscription remained visible at the surface of Goldberg's control sheet, as a perforated figure, punched through the conduit.
 Whatever challenges punch cards and ticker tape presented for readers, these were were soon complected by the